 In Fukuoka, getting around is easy thanks to JR trains, Nishitetsu trains, subways, and buses.
-Hakata Station is the city’s main hub with connections across Kyushu and to Honshu.
+Hakata Station is the city’s main hub, with connections across Kyushu and to Honshu.
 To visit Dazaifu, Nishitetsu trains from Tenjin Station are your best option.
 Tenjin is also a popular area for shopping and dining.
-Most local buses are run by Nishitetsu, and the subway connects Hakata, Tenjin, and Fukuoka Airport, which is only five minutes away by subway from Hakata Station.
+Most local buses are operated by Nishitetsu, and the subway connects Hakata, Tenjin, and Fukuoka Airport, which is only five minutes away by subway from Hakata Station.

 Fukuoka Travel Tips